Game of Thrones in Iceland

 THE HOUND AND BRIENNE CLASH

 In the summer months, elsewhere in the park, you’ll be able to see the lava field where in season 4, episode 10, the Hound and Brienne of Tarth clash mercilessly over who will take charge of Arya Stark.
-Standing in the midst of this brutal, jagged landscape, you get the full effect of how gruesome this battle was, ending with the Hound being hurled off a craggy cliff edge.
+Standing amid this brutal, jagged landscape, you get the full effect of how gruesome this battle was, ending with the Hound being hurled off a craggy cliff edge.
 It’s a hair-raising experience!

 THE SIEGE OF OLLY’S VILLAGE